-For all its many benefits, there’s no denying that social media has chipped away at our ability to focus on any one thing for much longer than a millisecond, before our attention is whisked away by the next shiny piece of content or Instagram black hole.
+For all its many benefits, there’s no denying that social media has chipped away at our ability to focus on our own signature style and tbh any one thing for much longer than a millisecond, before our attention is whisked away by the next shiny piece of content or Instagram black hole.

 Just ask the pile of unread books next to my bed, or the seventy tabs that are currently open on my computer.